SFI Slider

 • Mapping Quality of Life Domains in Nursing Homes.
 17th International Congress of the European Geriatric Medicine Society, Megaron Athens International Conference Centre (MAICC), Athens, Attica, Greece (and online), October 2021

-This project looked at internal air quality therefore addressing some issues ‘Healthy environments’ and also covered issues around heating and energy conservation and thus linked with ‘Sustainable and climate responsive communities’.
+This project looked at internal air quality therefore addressing some issues ‘Healthy and Inclusive Places’ and also covered issues around heating and energy conservation and thus linked with ‘Climate Action and Sustainability’.
 Through the research and engagement process adopted, the project also supported the 4th TrinityHaus pillar - Co-creation, collaboration and stakeholder engagement

 Nationally, this project supports the ‘National Dementia Strategy’, the ‘Housing Options for Our Aging Population Policy’ and the ‘Housing for all’ plan.
 Internationally, it supports various UN Sustainable Development Goals as indicated below: